Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Old Nepali Handwritten Text Recognition Application

 \section{Old Nepali Handwritten Text Recognition Application}

-To demonstrate the practical applications of our approach, we have developed a web-based application that enables users to process Old Nepali manuscript images.
+To demonstrate the practical applications of our approach, we have developed a web-based application that enables users to process images of Old Nepali manuscripts.
 This interactive tool allows researchers, historians, and linguists to upload photographs or scans containing Old Nepali handwritten text and receive automated analysis results.
 The application performs two primary functions: (1) automatic line detection, which segments the manuscript into individual text lines, and (2) text recognition, which converts the handwritten content into machine-readable text.
-The system provides users with a visual overlay showing the detected line boundaries alongside the recognized text output, allowing for easy verification.
+The system provides users with a visual overlay that displays the detected line boundaries alongside the recognized text, facilitating verification.
 The application interface and sample processing results are illustrated in Appendix \ref{sec:app}.
+The web application is available at \url{https://nepocr.streamlit.app/}.